websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/getting-started-with-elasticsearch.md

 * Liferay servers in a clustered or single node (on-premises or Docker containers)
 * Elasticsearch server(s) (on-premises or Docker containers)
-* An Elasticsearch connector application deployed* onto Liferay and configured to fit your deployment.
+* An Elasticsearch connector application deployed onto Liferay and configured to fit your deployment.

 ```tip::
    Additional features and intergrations are available with a `Liferay Enterprise Search <../../liferay_enterprise_search.rst>`__ subscription.
 ```

-> Note: Each Liferay CE and DXP version is bundled with a _connector_ to Elasticsearch that is compatible with a specific Elasticsearch major version.
-To add support for newer major Elasticsearch versions for released Liferay Portal and DXP versions, Liferay can release additional connectors through Marketplace which can be used as drop-in replacements for the out-of-the-box (bundled) connectors.
-If you are using the bundled connector, you do not need to deploy it separately.

 Assuming your Liferay servers are in place already, the remaining steps include